Skip to content

 • operator — normalized comparison operator (only meaningful for basic assertions).

-• target_catalog_entry / target_data_path — FK to a catalog entry or a JSON-style path when the validator allows free-form bindings.
+• target_signal_definition / target_data_path — FK to a signal definition or a JSON-style path when the validator allows free-form bindings.

 • severity — maps to the normalized Finding severity (error, warning, info).